Gagrule.net

 YEREVAN (Forbes)—Entrepreneurship can come from all places.
-And just as Skype launched Estonia into the forefront of technological start-up innovation, a new company based primarily in Armenia hopes to bring the Caucasus start-up scene into the global spot-light.
+And just as Skype launched Estonia into the forefront of technological start-up innovation, a new company voiceboardbased primarily in Armenia hopes to bring the Caucasus start-up scene into the global spot-light.

 If it succeeds in doing so, it could spell an end to Powerpoint: nobody’s favourite presentation tool.
 The company – Voiceboard – is creating a presentation platform that incorporates different voice recognition platforms and Microsoft’s Kinect – the technology used for body motion control of Xbox games – to give presenters the ability to control presentations through vocal commands and gestures.